limako/rpi-arduino/_episodes/04-breadboard.md

 > ## Code Reuse:
 >
 > Get used to starting with working code and adapting it to new purposes.
-> It's much easier to begin with something that part of what you want
+> It's much easier to begin with something that does part of what you want
 > and simply revising or extending it to do what you want.
 {: .callout}